 Smart Progression automatically adjusts your weights and reps during a program based on your performance, RIR targets, and rep ranges.
 This helps provide more accurate recommendations for the ranges you are aiming to hit, rather than relying on guesswork.
 Instead of deciding how much weight to use or how many reps to target, the app calculates those values for you.

-Go to More > Feature Settings > Workouts
+Go to More > Feature Settings > Workout

 Under Smart Progression, toggle Apply in session on or off.

-Smart Progression can also control how your workout logs are pre-filled.
+Smart Progression can also control how your workout logs are pre-filled based on your workout history and goals or using your previous logged weight.

-Go to More > Feature Settings > Workouts
+Go to More > Feature Settings > Workout

 Scroll to Smart Progression.